 PURPOSE

-Awards credit for College courses for experiential learning acquired outside the College.
-The general philosophy of the College is to make as many courses open to Credit for Prior Learning (CPL) as possible.
-Credit, wherever offered and however delivered, is based on documented student achievement and awarded in a manner consistent with other college policies.
+Credit for prior learning allows individuals to receive academic credit for knowledge and skills they have acquired through past experiences, such as work andprofessional training or licensure The general philosophy of the College is to make as many courses open to Credit for Prior Learning (CPL) as possible.
+Credit, wherever offered and delivered, is based on documented student achievement and awarded in line with other college policies.

 SUMMARY

-CPL can be awarded for courses for which the College maintains an active course outline.
+CPL may be awarded for courses for which the College maintains an active course outline.

 STANDARD

-No more than 25% of degree or certificate requirements can be satisfied by portfolio CPL credit, not to exceed 30 credits.
-For all other forms of CPL, credit may exceed 25% of the total credits needed for a certificate or degree.

 CPL cannot be awarded for non-credit courses

 Departments may exempt courses from CPL.
 (For exceptions list see ISP 360A Non-Challengeable Course List)